Just last week, a colleague mentioned that while he does a lot of study design these days, he no longer does much data analysis.

 You know, by clicking a few buttons.

-I see this as well with clients new to data analysis.
+I see this as well with researchers new to data analysis.
 While they know it will take longer than an hour, they still have unrealistic expectations about how long it takes.

 So I am here to tell you, the time-consuming part is preparing the data.
 Weeks or months is a realistic time frame.
 Hours is not.